-A trip to Wadi Rum is not only one of the highlights of Jordan, it will likely be one of the most memorable desert trips you will ever take.
+A tour round Wadi Rum is not only one of the highlights of Jordan, it will likely be one of the most memorable desert trips you will ever take.
 It's an area of rich culture, outstanding landscape and home to the Bedouin: nomadic people who are always willing to share their culture, and of course a cup of tea with you.
 Hospitality is King here and we were invited for tea countless times, with no expectations for anything in return.

 Tucked away at the southernmost point of Jordan, Wadi Rum is the last stop before the vast emptiness of Saudi Arabia and was a vital part of the caravan routes from Arabia to the Levant (Israel and the surrounding lands).
 It's hard not to be blown away once you step into the desert landscape.

-The stunning Wadi Rum
+The Stunning Wadi Rum Desert

 Wadi Rum is one of those places you've probably seen in a film but didn't realise it.
 It was the star of Lawrence of Arabia and recently became the red planet in the Martian, and once you visit you'll understand why.